-Blackberries will need enough nitrogen in the soil during the first years growth.
+Growing blackberries requires enough nitrogen in the soil, especially during the first year’s growth.
 The following year the soil needs to be fortified with plant food high in potassium and phosphates to encourage fruiting.

 Organic fertilizers are always preferable to synthetic fertilizers.
 This is because the soil is a living organism and applying synthetic fertilizers destroy the microorganisms that keep soil healthy and reduce the occurrence of fungal and bacterial infections.